pypa/distlib/docs/database.rst

 This module provides an implementation of :PEP:`376`.

+.. warning:: This documentation has not been updated since being copied over from ``distutils2``, and may not be up to date.

 Installed Python distributions are represented by instances of :class:`Distribution`, or :class:`EggInfoDistribution` for legacy egg formats.
 Most functions also provide an extra argument ``use_egg_info`` to take legacy